 This post is available on a fixed term contract until 31/12/2025.

 The successful candidate must have, and your application should clearly demonstrate you have:

-- Have, or be about to obtain, a PhD in Chemistry or a related discipline.
+- Obtained or be about to obtain a PhD in synthetic organic chemistry or related areas.

-- At least 3 years relevant research experience of physical organic or synthetic organic chemistry
+- At least 3 years relevant research experience to include

-- Ability to apply core analytical techniques (1D/2D NMR, MS, IR, HPLC)
+- Application of core analytical techniques (1D/2D NMR, IR, MS).

 Queen’s University is committed to promoting equality of opportunity to all.
 We have created an inclusive culture by establishing staff networks such as iRise (Race) and PRISM (LGBTQ+) which help us progress equality.

 We also subscribe to Equality Charter Marks such as the Diversity Charter Mark NI in addition to Athena Swan.
 For further information on our commitment to Equality, Diversity and Inclusion, please visit: www.qub.ac.uk/diversity; www.qub.ac.uk/qgi and www.qub.ac.uk/sites/StaffGateway/StaffNetworks/.